MinecraftForge/Documentation/docs/blockentities/blockentity.md

   evt.getRegistry().register(type);
 }
 ```
-In this example, `supplier` is a function that creates a new instance of your BlockEntity.
+In this example, `supplier` is a `BlockEntityType$BlockEntitySupplier` that creates a new instance of your BlockEntity.
 A method reference or a lambda is commonly used.
 The variable `validBlocks` is one or more blocks (`BlockEntityType$Builder#of` is varargs) that the block entity can exist for.

 ## Attaching a `BlockEntity` to a `Block`

 To attach your new `BlockEntity` to a `Block`, the `EntityBlock` interface must be implemented on your `Block` subclass.
-The method `EntityBlock#newBlockEntity(BlockPos pos, BlockState state)` must be implemented and return a new instance of your `BlockEntity`.
+The method `EntityBlock#newBlockEntity(BlockPos, BlockState)` must be implemented and return a new instance of your `BlockEntity`.

 ## Storing Data within your `BlockEntity`